paulomarconi/prefix-suffix_adder/README.md

-# Prefix-Suffix Adder for contextual menu
+# Prefix-Suffix Adder for context menu in Windows 11/10

-This simple Python script allows you to add custom prefixes and suffixes to file names via the Windows context menu.
+This simple Python script allows you to add custom prefixes and suffixes to file names via the Windows 11/10 context menu.
 It provides an easy way to rename files directly from the right-click menu in Windows Explorer.

 ## Features